-The Community Satisfaction Surveys and community workshops consistently place drainage (together with roads) high on the community's importance scale.
 The message from the community through the Community Satisfaction survey over the last 10 years has been an improved customer satisfaction from 46% in 2012 up to 80% in 2018.
 In 2020 this percentage has reduced to 76%.

-In the past there had been no direct community consultation undertaken for the overall network and anecdotal evidence shows that the community workshops conducted in late 2011, the community highlighted its requirement for better service of the open drains and confirmed the previous anecdotal evidence.
+In the past there had been no direct community consultation undertaken for the overall network and anecdotal evidence shows that the community expects the drainage network to function when required.
+Following community workshops conducted in late 2011, the community highlighted its requirement for better service of the open drains and confirmed the previous anecdotal evidence.
 It should be noted that the definition of a functioning drain has varied in the past depending on those having an environmental or a traditional engineering perspective.